 “Which Consequence Should I Give My Child or Teen?”
-How to Create a List of Consequences for Children
+How to Create a List of Consequences and Rewards for Children

 What is the best consequence to use for a particular behavior?
 This is probably the most common question we receive during our online parent coaching sessions.
 Parents wonder which consequences to use, how to set them up effectively, and how long to give them.